 Copenhagen ranks 29 out of 578 cities in cost of living (at time of writing), putting it in league with major cities in California, Isreal, Switzerland and France.

-Still, if you plan and book ahead, and use this Copenhagen Solo Travel Guide, you can bring your costs considerably down for your solo travel in Copenhagen.
+Still, if you plan it with this CopenhagenTravel Guide and book your bundled flight and accommodations early, you can bring your costs considerably down for your Copenhagen travel costs.

 For example, instead of summer, go to Copenhagen in the shoulder season months (April, May, September and October) for lower airline and hotel costs.
 You’ll still experience longer day light hours, less tourists, and warmer weather than in winter.
-Dress in layers and bring an eco-friendly travel umbrella and you’re good to go.
+Dress in layers and bring an eco-friendly travel umbrella, and you’re good to go.

 What is the best month to visit Copenhagen?